-- 1. Attorneys should be reimbursed for expenses for investigators, expert witnesses, transcripts, and any out-of-pocket expenses incurred in the course of representation. - 2.
+- 1. Attorneys should be reimbursed for expenses for investigators, expert witnesses, transcripts, and any reasonable out-of-pocket expenses incurred in the course of representation. - 2.
 For hourly payments, local systems should establish protocol through which indigent defense administrators oversee the submission, review and approval of invoices for both assigned counsel and contract counsel.
 Attorneys should be directed to submit explanations for any invoices in which their hours exceed the expected maximum hours.
 After attorneys submit itemized bills, the administrator and/or staff should review and determine whether the case falls into the category of minimal scrutiny, meaning that it falls within the expected number of allotted hours, or the category of heightened scrutiny for exceeding an expected hourly threshold, meaning the administrator needs to further investigate the invoice.
 Bills should not be automatically approved or denied if they fall too far above or below the expected threshold, but rather the attorneys' explanations should be reviewed, and if the administrator does not find the explanation sufficient, the administrator should invite further explanation.
 Upon receiving additional details, the administrator then makes a final decision.
-All local systems should have policies in place that outline voucher review procedures, including the right for attorneys to appeal decisions and the right for administrators to remove attorneys from panel lists or terminate contracts for ongoing submissions that exceed the threshold. - 3.
+All local systems should have policies in place that outline voucher review procedures, including the right for attorneys to appeal decisions and the right for administrators to remove attorneys from panel lists or terminate contracts for ongoing submissions that exceed the threshold.
+Other appropriate remedies or punishments for abusive billing practices should be developed by local systems. - 3.
 Due to the potential to disincentivize quality representation, event based, capped hourly rates, and flat fee payment schemes will be subjected to increased monitoring and auditing as a condition of receiving MIDC funds. - 4.
 The MIDC will collect data on event based, capped hourly rates, and flat fee payment schemes for the first year after implementation of this standard and revise the standard if these schemes are disincentivizing quality representation.